Hormuud Telecom: Hormuud Salam Foundation

 Hormuud Salam Foundation (HSF) is a non-profit foundation that is fully funded by Hormuud Telecom and Salaam Somali Bank, created for the sole purpose of providing charitable contributions to improving the everyday lives of Somalis.

-In 2020, during the coronavirus pandemic, HSF and partners donated over USD$5 million towards Somalia's coronavirus healthcare and pandemic relief efforts.
-In 2021, HSF supported the effort to help raise $4 million for the Somalia Action Network Covid-19 relief fund, in partnership with the Somali Chamber of Commerce.
+In 2020, during the coronavirus pandemic, HSF and partners donated over US$5 million towards Somalia's coronavirus healthcare and pandemic relief efforts.
+In 2021, HSF supported the effort to help raise $4 million for the Somalia Action Network COVID-19 relief fund, in partnership with the Somali Chamber of Commerce.

 In the same year, the HSF donated Somalia's first public oxygen plant.
 The plant, purchased from Turkey, was donated to help Somalia cope with severe shortages of medical oxygen.
 The plant was installed at the Banadir Maternity and Children Hospital, where the foundation has also funded the repair of its COVID-19 ward and the oxygen plant's storeroom.

 HSF funds a range of philanthropic relief projects, directly responding to humanitarian crisis across Somalia.

+In the winter of 2023, following ‘once in a century’ flooding in the region, Hormuud Salaam Foundation donated and distributed $1million in flood relief.
+The same year, Hormuud Salaam Foundation sponsored a year of fuel costs for the Banadir Maternity and Children's Hospital in Mogadishu, ensuring the uninterrupted running of services.
+The foundation also donated ten incubators.

+Hormuud Salaam Foundation also sponsored heart disease screening for 119 children in Mogadishu, led by Italian doctors Dr Marianeschi Stefano and Dr Scansani Silvia.
+As a result of the medial evaluations, 15 children have since been sent to Italy for life-saving surgeries, funded by HSF.